SQLLord/Migratelabs/tech-connect-migration-lab/SQL/docs/sql-db-migration-lab-instructions.md

     ![CMD_IPConfig](https://github.com/Azure/tech-connect-migration-lab/blob/main/SQL/docs/sqldbimages/Img_CMD_IPConfig.png?raw=true)

+    # Do we need this username and password?

 10. Fill in the connection details as appears below and Click on the **Connect** button

     Server: Source Server IP (copied from previous step)

     Authentication Type: SQL Login